Unique business idea: The story of Plants in a Box

 Blossoming during the pandemic

-Plants in a Box found itself among the lucky ones during the lockdown when the horticultural industry was classified as an essential service.
+Plants in a Box considered itself among the lucky ones during COVID-19 lockdowns when the horticultural industry was classified as an essential service.
 Demand went through the roof and that helped the business retain every single one of its employees.

 “Our business tripled during this time and there have also been revelations and unexpected changes,” Debbie says.
 “We saw a steep upward trend for gift lines.
 Employers sending plants to employees working remotely, family and friends sending plants to lift the spirits of those who lost their jobs and friends sending friends plants for encouragement in these tough times.”

-“We’ve had the privilege of writing so many gift notes and seeing the best of humanity - a trend that we hope will continue.
-We’re also seeing an increase in sales of garden plants and customer queries on plant care.”
+“We had the privilege of writing so many gift notes and seeing the best of humanity.
+We also saw an increase in sales of garden plants and customer queries on plant care.
+COVID-19 put plants and nature at the top of the list of ways for managing stress, boredom and anxiety.”

 Debbie is quick to add, however, that it wasn’t all smooth sailing at the start.
 Their biggest challenge was the longer delivery times, which put their processes to the test - one that they passed with flying colours.